dimitar-gjorgievski/Hangman/README.md

 **For Linux**

-Change the permissions of the Gradle Wrapper in the Hangman directory to be executable.
+Change the permissions of the Gradle Wrapper in the cloned Hangman directory to be executable.

 `chmod +x gradlew`